shruthisubramaniam/PatternAnalysis-2025/recognition/s4858817_VQVAE/README.md

 Overall, the total loss is a summation of the three losses as seen here $\mathcal{L} = \mathcal{L}_{\text{recon}} + \mathcal{L}_{\text{vq}} + \beta \mathcal{L}_{\text{commit}}$ [4].

 To conduct the project at hand, I created four Python files.
+Each Python file was created with the aid of ChatGPT.
 The first Python file that I built was dataset.py.
 This Python file locates the MRI images on my computer, loads them, converts each one into a simple 2D array that PyTorch can use, performs light cleanup (resize/normalise), and builds the training, validation, and test batches for the other scripts.
 This process is explained in more detail in the 'Data acquisition and processing' section.

 ## Data acquisition and processing